TunnlTo/desktop-app/README.md

 ### Expected Outcome

 Counter Strike traffic is routed through the tunnel except for when a specific IP address range is accessed by the game.
-In this case the IP range would be the local servers.
+In this case the IP range are local servers.

 ### Configuration